-Asian-American, Pacific Islander, and Native American populations had extremely low rates of mesothelioma, with fewer than 600 deaths from these groups.
+Asian-American, Pacific Islander, and Native American populations also had low rates of mesothelioma, with fewer than 600 deaths from these groups.

 Mesothelioma Statistics on Latency Periods

-A latency period is how long it takes for someone to show symptoms of a disease after being exposed to its cause.
-Mesothelioma has an unusually long latency period, with most cases developing 10-50 years after asbestos exposure.
+A latency period is how long it takes to develop a disease following a toxic exposure or how long it takes someone to show symptoms.
+Mesothelioma has an unusually long latency period, with most cases developing 10-50 years after initial asbestos exposure.